Industry · AI tenant-screening fair-housing, AI valuation rules, and PropTech disclosure

 Authority: Massachusetts Attorney General

-Authority: Office of the Australian Information Commissioner
+Authority: Office of the Comptroller of the Currency

 - NJ legislation committee 9/26/2024